Nicolas-Gth/yt-dlp-convenient-GUI/README.md

 A simple and intuitive graphical interface for yt-dlp that allows you to download videos and audio from YouTube and other platforms with ease.

 ## Quick Start
-First download the [.zip archive](https://github.com/Nicolas-Gth/yt-dlp-convenient-GUI/archive/refs/heads/main.zip) or clone the project with `git clone https://github.com/Nicolas-Gth/yt-dlp-convenient-GUI.git`.
+First download and extract the [.zip archive](https://github.com/Nicolas-Gth/yt-dlp-convenient-GUI/archive/refs/heads/main.zip) or clone the project with `git clone https://github.com/Nicolas-Gth/yt-dlp-convenient-GUI.git`.
 ### Windows Users
 Double-click `run.bat`